Historic Gas Plant District Redevelopment Master Plan

 St. Petersburg, Florida

-Gensler is the master plan architect for the recently approved redevelopment of the Historic Gas Plant District in St. Petersburg — a bold vision to create a vibrant, mixed-use district surrounding a state-of-the-art new ballpark for the Tampa Bay Rays.
-Nearly 40 years ago, members of the Historic Gas Plant community were displaced by efforts to pursue bringing Major League Baseball to the city and the eventual construction of what is now Tropicana Field, the current home of the Tampa Bay Rays.
-The redevelopment plan aims to provide intentional and restorative opportunities for economic equity and inclusion for Black community members and other marginalized groups.
+Gensler was the master plan architect for the redevelopment of the Historic Gas Plant District in St. Petersburg — a bold vision to create a vibrant, mixed-use district surrounding a state-of-the-art ballpark for the Tampa Bay Rays The redevelopment plan aimed to provide intentional and restorative opportunities for economic equity and inclusion for Black community members and other marginalized groups.

-A comprehensive team led the transformational redevelopment of the district, including development partners Tampa Bay Rays and Hines, along with master plan architect Gensler, affordable housing partner Dante Partners, ballpark architect Populous, civil and transportation partner Kimley-Horn, landscape architect EDSA, social art consultant HOOD, and numerous local and national entities.
-The reimagined site will commemorate the original Historic Gas Plant community legacy while connecting and elevating St. Petersburg and its surrounding neighborhoods.
+A comprehensive team led the transformational redevelopment of the district, including development partners Tampa Bay Rays and Hines, along with master plan architect Gensler, and numerous local and national entities.
+The master plan aimed to commemorate the original Historic Gas Plant community legacy while connecting and elevating St. Petersburg and its surrounding neighborhoods.